Respect for Life | Share Your Bread | The Community Soup Kitchen | Lenten Soup Supper | Interfaith Hospitality Network

 The Community Soup Kitchen and Outreach Center

-Soup Kitchen volunteers provide staff service for the Community Soup Kitchen of Morristown on the third Saturday of each month and to Saint Mary’s Soup Kitchen in Plainfield on the first Saturday of each month.
+Soup Kitchen volunteers provide staff service for the Community Soup Kitchen of Morristown on the fourth Saturday of each month and to Saint Mary’s Soup Kitchen in Plainfield on the first Saturday of each month.
 To participate, children must be 12 years of age or older, and accompanied by a parent, to serve.
 Participation in the annual Hunger Walk, making meatballs during the winter, and making breakfast bags throughout the year are other ways to contribute to these wonderful organizations that serve the poor.

 Lenten Soup Supper

 Susana Moreira and Andrew Theodore